Ombili History Timeline

 History Outline of Ombili Foundation

-Ombili begins work approximately 200 km north of its current location.
+Ombili began its work approximately 200 km north of its current location.
 In Omauni, near the Agolan border

-Klaus-Jochen Mais-Rische makes his farm Hedwigslust available to the project.
+Klaus-Jochen Mais-Rische made his farm Hedwigslust available to the project.

-They started a garden and the San built their own huts in Ombili .
-Then afterwards they started building the community center, the school, a small workshop, few apartments for teachers and employees.
+They started a garden and the San people built their own huts in Ombili.
+Then afterwards they started building the community center, the school, a workshop, few apartments for teachers and employees.

 The kindergarten and preschool rooms were set up.